MpokiAbel/fuse_splice/README.md

 This is the begining of my project "BPF based optimization for Remote Fuse filesystem"

+# ExtFUSE updates

+The user space program gets the ebpf context.
+The ebpf context contains the following:
+	1.ebpf program fd to be loaded
+	2.Array of fds representing the created maps.

+There are three maps available i.e
+	1.entry_map,
+	2.attr_map
+	3.handler - contains the associated handler programs to be executed for a specified OPCODE

+Example of Kernel Requests Execution Sequence.
+Case study 1 Lookup Requests.
+	1.Fetches the lookup cached entry from entry_map 2.The handler returns UPCALL(-ENOSYS) if there is no entry 3.If the entry is available it prepares for output 4.For positive entries the attributes are fetched from attr_map, if not present the handler returns UPCALL(-ENOSYS).
+	5.For negative entries are expected to have no attributes 6.When the out is populated with the required parameters and inode information bpf_extfuse_write_args is used to return the result to the FUSE DRIVER.
+	7.Appropriate entry count is atomically incremented.

+Case Study 2 Read Requests.
+	1.Feches the attribute entry from attr_map.
+	2.If present continue , otherwise returns UPCALL(-ENOSYS) if not
+	3.Checks if its passthrough, returns PASSTHRU(1) otherwise returns UPCALL(-ENOSYS)

+Hint: bpf_extfuse_write_args wraps probe_kernel_write
+	bpf_extfuse_read_args wraps probe_kernel_read

 # My notes
 I have two designs at the moment.